bearandhammer/knowledge-vault/obsidian-vault/📰 Blog Notes (Archive)/Current/Untitled.md

 ## Spin up a SQL Server 2017 (Latest) Container

 As a test run, which we will tear down in short order, let's try and pull down the latest SQL Server 2017 Image for kicks.
-Let's start by pulling the image.
+Hit up the WSL terminal and start by pulling the Image.

 ```text
 docker pull mcr.microsopft.com/mssql/server:2017-latest